-An unintended consequence of MLK's death
+The woman still protesting over Martin Luther King

 "It's a tale of two cities, so King would think there's still work to be done in Memphis."

-The museum, which attracted 350,000 visitors in 2017, says admission fees "go toward the upkeep of the museum and advancing its educational mission through special programs and the work of our staff".
+The museum which attracted 350,000 visitors in 2017, declined to comment.
+But its website says admission fees "go toward the upkeep of the museum and advancing its educational mission through special programs and the work of our staff".

 As well as learning about the history of slavery in America and the civil rights movement, visitors can see inside King's bedroom.
 The museum recently completed a $28m (£19.8m) upgrade.